top of page

 Loan notes are a popular fixed-interest investment product, offering investors the opportunity to lend money to companies.
 These notes can be secured, unsecured, traded, or convertible.

 The convertible variety, often referred to as convertible loan notes (CLNs) or convertible bonds, are a hybrid debt instrument that expat investors ought to understand.
-Let's get into what they entail.
+As the investment landscape becomes increasingly complex, particularly for those living abroad, understanding these sophisticated instruments can provide valuable diversification opportunities alongside traditional investments.

 What are Convertible Loan Notes?